wildhart/meteor.jobs/README.md

 ### Jobs.configure

 `Jobs.configure` allows you to configure how the package should work.
-You can figure one option or all of them.
+You can configure one option or all of them.
 Defaults are shown in the code below:

 ```javascript
 Jobs.configure({